magooey2/Representation_Formulas/README.md

 # Representation_Formulas
-Use linear to recreate formulas for the number of representation of some quadratic forms.
+Use linear regression to recreate formulas for the number of representation of some quadratic forms.